vita-student-projects/Pedestrian_Intention_Prediction_gr56/report.md

 - <u>discussion :</u>

-<div style="text-align: justify">&emsp; As we can see on the result, We achieve to reduce the overfitting of the model by doing this (training accuracy around 75% instead of 82% at the epoch 50) and we even increased the accuracy on the testing set.</div>
+<div style="text-align: justify">&emsp; As we can see on the results, We managed to reduce overfitting of the model by doing this (training accuracy around 75% instead of 82% at the epoch 50) and we even increased the accuracy on the testing set.</div>

-<div style="text-align: justify">&emsp; As a next step we thought that giving the model more information could help him to better understand the problem.
+<div style="text-align: justify">&emsp; As a next step we thought that giving the model more information could help it to better understand the problem.
 Thus we decided to try to give him the keypoints of the pedestrian.</div>

 #### 3. keypoints